kinjalthehero/gitLearning/README.md

 Changes made from master branch

-Changes made from develop branch
+Removed a line.

 Changes made from github origin

+Added line from develop.